imballinst/react-bs-datatable/README.md

 ## Props

 * tableHeader **(Required)**: Array of objects, each consists of `title` and `prop`.
-Title is used to render text inside `th` and prop is used to match the body column with the header column.
+Title is the text inside `th` and prop is used to match the body column with the header column.
 * tableBody **(Required)**: Array of objects, each consists of `props` and `their value`.
 Each object will be rendered to the matching column.
 * keyName **(Required)**: String.
-Required to label the key of children elements inside the component.
+It is used to prepend the key property of children elements.
 * rowsPerPage: Integer.
 Initial rows per page.
 Default: `5`.
 * rowsPerPageOption: Array of integer, consists of pagination options.
 Default: `[5]`.
 * sortable: Boolean.
-Will determine whether the table will be sortable or not.
+It determines whether the table will be sortable or not.
 Default: `false`.
 * filterable: Boolean.
-Will determine whether the table will be filterable or not.
+It determines whether the table will be filterable or not.
 Default: `false`.
-* initialSort: Object, consists of `sortedProp` and `isAscending`.
+* initialSort: Object, consists of `prop` (String) and `isAscending` (Boolean).
 Default: `undefined`.

 ## Styling

 This package doesn't include Bootstrap stylesheets.
 If you want to include it, you could do so by importing its CSS in your HTML **or** its SCSS [bootstrap-sass](https://github.com/twbs/bootstrap-sass) in your SCSS.

-To style the header color on hover, you could do so by defining them in your SCSS.
+You can also style the table by defining them in your SCSS.

 ```
 .table-custom {